Canon 2000D vs Sony RX100 VI

 It is notable that the 2000D has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 2000D and the RX100 VI are recent models that are part of the current product line-up.
-The 2000D replaced the earlier Canon 1300D, while the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.